fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 The possibility of extracting values from the request body depends on how [External Authorization in Envoy][ext-authz-extension] was configured.
-The Sample [Istio Configuration][install-istio] provided by FluxNinja doesn't enable request body buffering by default, as it _might_ break some streaming APIs.
+The Sample [Istio Configuration][install-istio] provided by FluxNinja does not enable request body buffering by default, as it _might_ break some streaming APIs.

 :::